jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

-author = "Andrea Simone Costa" title = "What the heck is a homomorphic mapped type?" date = "2023-12-28" description = "Let's try to understand what the TypeScript guys mean when they talk about homomorphic mapped type" categories = ["typescript"] series = ["TypeScript"] published = true
+author = "Andrea Simone Costa" title = "What the heck is a homomorphic mapped type?" date = "2023-12-28" description = "Let's try to understand what the TypeScript guys mean when they talk about homomorphic mapped types" categories = ["typescript"] series = ["TypeScript"] published = true